peter island Deadmans Beach

 Do I need a passport to visit Peter Island?

-Yes, U.S. travelers will need a valid passport to enter the British Virgin Islands.
-Make sure your passport is valid for at least six months beyond your travel dates.
+Yes, travelers need a valid passport to enter the British Virgin Islands.
+Thus, make sure your passport is valid for at least six months beyond your travel dates.

 What currency do they use on Peter Island?